The Invasion of Ukraine Viewed through TikTok: A Dataset

 \section{Dataset}

-We have released the dataset, including only the data required to re-create it (to allow users to delete content from TikTok and be removed from the dataset if they wish), at the following repository: \url{https://doi.org/10.5281/zenodo.7534952}.
-Contained in this repository are the unique identifiers in a CSV required to re-create the dataset, alongside scripts that will automatically pull the full dataset.
-The full dataset will be created as a collection of JSON files, and there is a script available in the repository to assemble the most salient data into CSV files.
-Additional metadata can be found at the dataset repository.
+We have released the dataset, including only the data required to re-create it (to allow users to delete content from TikTok and be removed from the dataset if they wish), at the following repository: \url{https://doi.org/10.5281/zenodo.7926959}.
+This repository contains the unique identifiers in a CSV required to re-create the dataset, alongside scripts that will automatically pull the entire dataset.
+We will also include the coded sets of videos, to allow our definition of relatedness to be understood, and the relatedness classifier to be re-constructed.
+Once pulled using the scripts, the full dataset will be created as a collection of JSON files.
+There are functions available in the \textquote{PyTok} library released with this dataset to extract and assemble the most salient data from these JSON files into CSV files.
+Additional metadata can be found in the dataset repository.